Quantum entanglement: Entangled states

 Finally, there also exist twin Fock states for bosonic modes, which can be created by feeding a Fock state into two arms leading to a beam splitter.
-They are the sum of multiple of NOON states, and can be used to achieve the Heisenberg limit.
+They are the sum of multiple NOON states, and can be used to achieve the Heisenberg limit.

 For the appropriately chosen measures of entanglement, Bell, GHZ, and NOON states are maximally entangled while spin squeezed and twin Fock states are only partially entangled.
-The partially entangled states are generally easier to prepare experimentally.

 Methods of creating entanglement

 Entanglement is usually created by direct interactions between subatomic particles.
 These interactions can take numerous forms.
 One of the most commonly used methods is spontaneous parametric down-conversion to generate a pair of photons entangled in polarization.
-Other methods include the use of a fiber coupler to confine and mix photons, photons emitted from decay cascade of the bi-exciton in a quantum dot, the use of the Hong–Ou–Mandel effect, etc. Quantum entanglement of a particle and its antiparticle, such as an electron and a positron, can be created by partial overlap of the corresponding quantum wave functions in Hardy's interferometer.
+Other methods include the use of a fiber coupler to confine and mix photons, photons emitted from decay cascade of the bi-exciton in a quantum dot, or the use of the Hong–Ou–Mandel effect.
+Quantum entanglement of a particle and its antiparticle, such as an electron and a positron, can be created by partial overlap of the corresponding quantum wave functions in Hardy's interferometer.
 In the earliest tests of Bell's theorem, the entangled particles were generated using atomic cascades.

 It is also possible to create entanglement between quantum systems that never directly interacted, through the use of entanglement swapping.
 Two independently prepared, identical particles may also be entangled if their wave functions merely spatially overlap, at least partially.